Skip to main content

 Chaska Chayamachi Complex

 One of the most recent constructions of Tadao Ando in Osaka is Chaska Chayamachi.
-Opened in 2010, this is a complex of retail space, service apartments and even a wedding chapel!
+Opened in 2010, this is a complex of retail space, service apartments, and even a wedding chapel.

-The Chaska Chayamachi complex in Osaka
+Chaska Chayamachi complex in Osaka

-The building is imposing, and the signature use of concrete in an Ando design is apparent.
-Located in Umeda district in Osaka, a particularly active urban district, its distinct form is easily recognizable among the surrounding buildings.
-The contrast between this modern luxurious building and the Azuma house without heating and electricity highlights the evolution of the renowned architect over the past 40 years.
+The contrast between this modern, luxurious building and the Azuma house with no heating and electricity highlights the evolution of the renowned architect over the past 40 years.
 Yet there is still continuity in the materials he chooses and the way he integrates his buildings into their culture and surroundings.
-Tadao Ando is now 77 years old and still working on multiple projects around the world.
-But here in Osaka, his hometown, we can see his evolution from his humble roots to his grandest buildings.

 Sponsored by Kinki District Transport Bureau